-We are legally required to protect confidential information relating to both individuals and firms.
+While we set out to be open and transparent, we’re legally required to protect confidential information that relates to both individuals and firms.

-- it is written so that the reader is unable to gather from it information about any particular person or firm, for example collective data on a group of firms
+- it’s written so that the reader is unable to gather information from it about any particular person or firm, for example, collective data on a group of firms

-There are certain circumstances in which we can disclose confidential information to others, but outside of these it is a criminal offence.
-So in many circumstances we are unable to disclose information even if it might be helpful to others.
+There are some circumstances when we can disclose confidential information to others, but otherwise it’s a criminal offence.
+In many circumstances we can’t disclose information, even if it might be helpful to others.

 When we do disclose confidential information, it continues to be confidential in the hands of the recipient.
-Any recipient who then discloses the confidential information, unless they are permitted by law to do so, commits a criminal offence.
-We cannot give permission to others to disclose information if the law does not permit it.
+Any recipient who discloses the confidential information, unless permitted to do so by law, is committing a criminal offence.
+We can’t give permission to others to disclose information if the law doesn’t permit it.